Merge PDF

 "Pages are in the wrong order"

-Files merge in the order shown on screen.
-If you didn't rearrange before merging, use Organize PDF to drag individual pages into the right sequence without starting over.
-For next time, number your source files (01-intro.pdf, 02-chapter1.pdf) so they sort correctly when uploaded.
+Files merge in the order you added them.
+If the order is wrong, use Organize PDF to drag individual pages into the right sequence without starting over.
+For next time, number your source files (01-intro.pdf, 02-chapter1.pdf) so they sort correctly when you add them.

 "My browser freezes with large files"